 Prerequisite: Successful completion of Regents Algebra I and Living Environment.
-Students must have a strong desire to do research projects as this is a prerequisite to an advanced class and contains rigorous curriculum designed for intrinsically motivated students.
+Students must have a strong desire to do research projects as this contains a rigorous curriculum designed for intrinsically motivated students.

 This full year course meets every day in a small-group class and provides a general overview of research in the natural sciences and behavioral science.
 Students will be introduced to procedures and methodologies used by researchers.
 Topics will include the scientific method, survey design and statistics.
 Students will work individually to complete an independent research project in which they apply their new skills.
 Students will be given the option to participate in science research competitions and publish their findings in scientific journals.